 Carefully thinking through the process and all it entails acts as a scripted playbook, like the predetermined course of action successful sports coaches draw up before game time.
 Developing a simple step-by-step planning process assures you a higher than average probability of success; it helps you to be mentally in the game before it begins.

 In “planning ahead for changes in his organization,” John C. Maxwell writes.
 “I developed a strategy that I have used repeatedly in my leadership.
 I wrote it as an acrostic so that I would always be able to remember it:

-Predetermine Your Course of Action Lay Out Your Goals Adjust Your Priorities Notify Key Personnel Allow Time for Acceptance Head into Action Expect Problems Always Point to Your Successes Daily Review Your Progress
+Predetermine What a Win Looks Like Lay Out Your Goals Adjust Your Priorities Notify Key Team Members Allow Time for Acceptance Head into Action Expect Problems Always Point to Successes Daily Review Progress

 That became my blueprint as I prepared to navigate this change for my organization.
 I had a strong sense of what our course of action needed to be.”(2)

 “Our goals can only be reached through a vehicle of a plan, in which we must fervently believe, and upon which we must vigorously act.
 There is no other route to success.” – Pablo Picasso

 (1) Excerpts taken from the essay written by historian Priscilla Long https://bit.ly/31xRO0f